-For local roads the city is divided into two zones, Eight Mile Road to Eleven Mile Road and Eleven Mile Road to the north limits.
+For local roads, the city is divided into two zones, Eight Mile Road to Eleven Mile Road and Eleven Mile Road to the north limits.
 Both zones are plowed simultaneously.
-Please try to remove vehicles from local roads during heavy snowfall.
-(This speeds up plowing, avoids damage to parked vehicles and insures proper plowing from curb to curb.
+Please remove vehicles from local roads during heavy snowfall.
+This makes plowing more efficient, avoids damage to parked vehicles, and insures proper plowing from curb to curb.

 Once the local streets are completed, the D.P.W. will respond to individual service requests.